sagabob/ThdpGisWebApp/README.md

 * [Contact](#contact)

 ## About the project
-A simple website to search places in Christchurch, New Zealand (workin in progress).
+A simple website to search places in Christchurch, New Zealand (working in progress).
 We can search points of interest such as parks, gardens, street addresses or houses.

 ## Built With
 * [React](https://reactjs.org/)